 Having travelled extensively across the Bahamas Out Islands I’m here to give you the ultimate expert guide to swimming with pigs Bahamas including all the details of arranging a day trip from Nassau or Florida.

 Firstly, there are actually 2 locations you can visit the swimming pigs Bahamas.
 These are at Pig Beach (Big Major Cay) on Exuma Island or at Piggyville (No-Name Cay) on Abaco Island.
 Both locations are equi-distant (30 minute flights), from Nassau the capital of the Bahamas and transportation hub for travellers by air or sea.
 Both locations can be visited in a day by day trip from Nassau.
 And both can be visited direct from Florida, on an island hopping tour or day trip, with Bahamas Air Tours.
+For day trips from Nassau to Pig Beach book the Nassau to Exuma Day Trip!

 It’s not just about the Pigs!
 Each of these two swimming pigs locations also have their own unique scenery, wildlife and areas of interest to visit too!
 If you visit the Exuma Pigs at Staniel Cay you can also visit the Bahamas Rock Iguanas and the James Bond Thunderball Grotto.
 On Abaco you can snorkel with Turtles, feed stingrays and sharks.